 Disclaimer: Links in this article may be affiliate links.
 If you click on one of these affiliate links and make a purchase, the supplier of the product may give us a commission.
 These affiliate marketing programs do not affect the price you pay and helps us create more great content.

-Sustainable furniture brands offer an ethical alternative to fast furniture.
-In recent years, fast furniture has led to furniture waste rising above 12 million tons per year and introduced toxic substances and unsustainable materials into our homes.
+Sustainable and eco-friendly furniture brands offer an ethical alternative to fast furniture, helping cut down on household furniture waste and reduce the amount of toxic substances and unsustainable materials that enter into our homes.
+In recent years, fast furniture has led to furniture waste rising above 12 million tons.
 Like fast fashion, fast furniture is a significant risk to our planet, but by buying sustainable furniture you can do your bit to help save the environment.

 Below, we’ve listed 15 ethical furniture brands that use socially and environmentally sustainable practices and high-quality manufacturing methods, which enables them to create furniture that is good for the environment and can last for decades.

-- Burrow – sustainable modular seating company, made in the USA.
+- Best for Seating: Burrow – sustainable modular seating company, made in the USA.

-- Mater – environmentally sustainable twist on Nordic design
+- Best for Nordic Design: Mater – environmentally sustainable twist on Nordic design

-- The Citizenry – handmade furniture and furnishings collected from the global community with a focus on fair trade
+- Best For Global Design: The Citizenry – handmade furniture and furnishings collected from the global community with a focus on fair trade

 - Saatva – sustainable mattress and bed manufacturer